Mithunprb/Server_check/README.md

    pip install colorama
    ```
 ### Purpose of the script:
->This script is a very useful in various situation like University announced result, A website having a lot of traffic etc.<br>
+>This script is a very useful in various situations like University announced result, A website having a lot of traffic etc.<br>
 Change *website* variable to the url path that you have.
 <br>
-Run script in terminal
+Run script in terminal(In Unix based environment use appropriate python version)
+eg.Python3
 <br>

 ```